Please note this is based on summer opening times.

 Approx 0.22 mile(s) between Kielder Waterside and The Osprey Ferry

-The Ferry Service will be running every Wednesday and Saturday
+The Osprey Ferry Service runs every Wednesday and Saturday

 If you require any further information on the Ferry Timetable please contact 01434 251000 as subject to change on Bank Holidays